andrasq/node-microrest/MANUAL.md

 Options:
 - readBody - function to gather the request and set `req.body`.
 Default is `mw.mwReadBody`.
   This function is invoked if `req.body` is not set after the `use` steps run.
+  NOTE: this is a 4-argument function, and care must be taken to not mis-identify it as an error handler.

 ### router.setRoute( path, method, steps )